A good fundraising email subject line can make or break your request for a donation.

 Your fundraising email subject line has ONE job: to entice the recipient to open the email.

-You only have a few words to accomplish the task and it’s not the easiest thing to write.
+You only have a few words to accomplish that task and those few words are not the easiest thing to write.

 Yet many people who write nonprofit fundraising emails do not spend much time on the subject line, nor do they take the time to learn about the types of subject lines that get results.